 - Don’t hang your swimsuit or bikini out to dry on a metal hanger.
 This could leave a rust mark which is impossible to get out.
 Really.

-So that was our guide to caring for your swimwear.
-In summary, rinse your swimwear by hand after each use, use a mild detergerent if necessary, never machine wash, never tumble dry and never bleach.
+So that was our guide on how to wash and care for your swimwear.
+In summary, rinse your swimwear by hand after each use, use a mild detergent if necessary, never machine wash, never tumble dry and never bleach.
 Always have fun.
 Colours will fade through contact with chlorine and other substances and of course, sunlight.
 Care for your swimwear and you’ll have season after season of fun together.